 Expired meat is sold to McDonald’s, KFC, and more

 In 2014, undercover reporters filmed an American-owned Shanghai factory changing the dates on expired meat before sending the chicken and beef to McDonald’s and KFC locations in China.
 KFC’s parent company, Yum Brands, dropped the supplier, while McDonald’s used the same company but a different plant.
-Find out which menu items nutritionists never order at fast-food restaurants.
+Get a laugh from these wacky fast-food lawsuits.

 A bad reputation gets worse